theluqmn/revelations/articles/jamie-dimon.md

 ---
 title: Jamie Dimon
-description: Taking notes from the Chairman and CEO of JPMorgan Chase.
+description: Taking notes from the chairman and CEO of JPMorgan Chase.
 layout: article
 date: 7th February 2024
 issue: 2